 Types of Feldspar

 Containing potassium in combination with sodium, aluminium, or silicon.

 Anorthoclase (triclinic) (Na,K)AlSi3O8

 Since these aren't perfectly miscible in the melt at low temperatures, intermediate alkali feldspar compositions can only be found in higher-temperature settings.
 Sanidine is stable at high temperatures and microcline is stable at low temperatures.
 Perthite is a common texture in alkali feldspar, resulting from the exsolution of different alkali feldspar compositions during the cooling of intermediate composition.
 Many granites have perthitic textures in their alkali feldspars that can be seen with the naked eye.
 With a light microscope, one can see micro perthitic textures in crystals, but only an electron microscope can see crypto perthitic textures.

 The QAPF classification of igneous rock is based on the ratio of alkali feldspar to plagioclase feldspar, as well as the proportion of quartz.
-Plagioclase, which is calcium-rich, is the first feldspar to crystallise from a cooling magma, but as crystallisation progresses, the plagioclase becomes gradually sodium-rich.
+Plagioclase, which is calcium-rich, is the first feldspar to crystallize from a cooling magma, but as crystallization progresses, the plagioclase gradually becomes sodium-rich.
 The continuous Bowen's reaction series is described by this.
-The last feldspar to crystallise from the magma is K-feldspar.
+The last feldspar to crystallize from the magma is K-feldspar.

 Alkali feldspars are also known as barium feldspars.
 Barium feldspars are formed when barium is substituted for potassium in the mineral structure.
 The monoclinic barium feldspars contain the following: